 Diagram 1.
 Development of crude oil import from Russia to selected EU Member States (in 2000, 2019 and 2021; data from Eurostat)

 How does the Dutch situation compare to other EU Member States that import significant volumes?

 The Netherlands has shifted to import more Russian oil imports since the early 2000s and onwards.
 This is shown in the following diagram.
 In 2000 the share of Russian oil in the total volume of imported crude oil was around 6%.
 In 2005 it already had climbed to around one third of the total imports.
 Since then, the share of Russian crude oil fluctuated between 27% and nearly 40%, ending at 31% in 2020 (latest year that data on relative shares are available in Eurostat database).

 Diagram 2.
-Share if Russian crude oil in total oil imports (for EU27 and for the Netherlands; data from eurostat)
+Share of Russian crude oil in total oil imports (for EU27 and for the Netherlands; data from Eurostat)

 Other crude oil import options

 Would it be possible, given the current circumstances to switch oil imports from Russia to imports from other countries?

 The next diagram shows the most important countries the Netherlands imports crude oil from.
 As can be seen again, in 2021 around one third of oil originates from Russia.
 To replace the one third volume imported from Russia, the volume of the next three largest import countries (Norway, USA and Nigeria) would need to double.
 Other option could be to look at importing oil from e.g. Arabian countries.

 Also, and this would be most preferable from a climate impact perspective, is to consider renewable liquid sources to replace Russian oil.
 This would enable oil refineries to boost their transition to using low-carbon and renewable feedstocks in their facilities.